 To follow and absorb all the knowledge we will be sharing with you, make sure to have all the necessary materials needed, then you’re good to go.
 Here are the steps in making a French knot stitch:

 Steps on How to Make a French Knot Stitch :

 Find a comfortable spot or a workplace to set up.
 You can even use your lap to set your hoops if that is what you’re comfortable with.

-Note that you should keep holding the needle firmly while spiraling it with the floss in this step.
+Note that you should keep holding the needle firmly while spiraling it with the thread in this step.
 Also, avoid using your needle hand in doing the wrapping, it’ll get all tied-up with your wrist.
 This will start your problems in handling the knots.

 Just place it a little near to your exit point but not on the same hole, to prevent having problems on the next steps.
 Once you’ve re-entered your needle, don’t go all the way in just yet!